ak--47/mixpanel-import/README.md

 #### 🤖 environment variables:

-it is possible to delegate the authentication details to environment variables, using a `.env` file of the form:
+it is possible to delegate the authentication details to environment variables, using a `.env` file under the `MP_` prefix of the form:

 ```
 # if using service account auth; these 3 values are required: